ikamensh/PongRL/README.md

 # PongRL
 Implementation of DQN in tensorflow / keras.

-Environment: gym atari Pong

-Network: 3 layer Convolutional + 1 hidden Dense layer.
+Environment solved: gym atari Pong, using a network of 3 layer Convolutional + 1 hidden Dense layer.

 Requirements: tensorflow 1.4, keras 2